Tag: developer-friendly security

 Notice how the query uses a placeholder (?) instead of directly injecting the user input.
 This approach prevents attackers from manipulating the SQL syntax.

 For web applications, frameworks like Django and Rails provide built-in ORM (Object-Relational Mapping) tools that automatically use parameterized queries.
-Leveraging these tools can save you from common mistakes.
+Using these tools can save you from common mistakes.

 💡 Pro Tip: Avoid using string concatenation for any database queries, even for seemingly harmless operations like logging.